google/cpp-async-rpc/README.md

    time (for example for iterating on struct fields).

  * [The Go language](https://golang.org/).
-The cancellable contexts, the channel multiplexing and the clean networking libraries have inspired some of the work in cpp-async-rpc.
+The cancellable contexts, the channel multiplexing and the clean networking libraries in Go have inspired some of the work in cpp-async-rpc.

  * [JavaScript Promises](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Promise)
    as the chosen way to encapsulate behaviour to be run once asynchronous